DocNow/twarc/README.md

 twarc
 =====

-twarc is a very hastily composed, command line tool for archiving the tweets in a Twitter search result.
+twarc is command line tool for archiving the tweets in a Twitter search result.
 Twitter search results live for a week or so, and are highly volatile.
-Results are stored as line-oriented JSON (each line is a complete JSON document), and are exactly what is received from the Twitter API.
-It handles rate limiting and paging through large result sets.
+Results are stored as line-oriented JSON (each line is a complete JSON document), and are exactly what is received from the Twitter API.  twarc handles rate limiting and paging through large result sets.
+It also handles repeated runs of the same query, by using the most recent tweet in the last run to determine when to stop.

+twarc was originally created to save [tweets related to Aaron Swartz](http://archive.org/details/AaronswRelatedTweets).

 How To Use
 ----------